 Different trails for different activities

 Choose an activity, and limit your search to the trails designed for that activity.
-That way, you’ll avoid disappointment by being ready to set out, with your snowshoes on, at a starting point for cross-country skiing.
+That way, you’ll avoid disappointment by being ready to set out, with your snowshoes on, at a starting point for cross-country skiing only.

 - Choose trails that are appropriate for your level of ability.
 For example, cross-country ski trails vary in level of difficulty from easy to very difficult — and back-country trails are not groomed.

 - Remember that the sun sets early in the winter, so choose a route you can do in the amount of time that you have.

 - During your outing, take a break at one of the Park’s shelters or an outdoor rest area.
 You can warm up and have a snack (bring your own lunch).
 And it will help you be fresh and ready for the last leg of your outing.